Illegal Weapons in Raleigh

-Weapons of mass destruction are capable of causing widespread death and damage, so it’s no surprise such weapons are illegal in North Carolina.
+Weapons of mass destruction are capable of causing widespread death and damage, so it’s no surprise such weapons are illegal in Raleigh.
 A weapon of mass destruction includes any combination of substances or parts designed to convert a device or substances into a nuclear, biological, or chemical weapon capable of causing widespread destruction.
 A device or weapon with any of the following is considered a weapon of mass destruction:

 - Organisms of a deadly disease or virus